 These dogs are playful, energetic, loyal, and obedient dogs.
 Because of their high-energy nature, these hybrid dogs often have sweet but excitable temperaments that immediately win the hearts of their owners.
 Every Boggle’s personality is different, but most are attached, slightly stubborn, and generally good-natured.
 Like their boxer parents, these dogs love their families and don’t like to be transferred between homes if it can be avoided.

 One of the traits that many people notice in their dog is a strong desire to play.
-If your dog doesn’t burn off their energy, they’ll often engage in destructive behaviors like barking or destroying property.
+If your dog doesn’t burn off its energy, it’ll often engage in destructive behaviors like barking or destroying property.
 Instead, make sure that these pups have plenty of toys, and remember to spend time with them every day.

 These dogs are high-energy dogs that need plenty of space and individual attention.
-However, if you provide your boggle everything they need, you’ll quickly realize that they’re some of the most loving and attached dogs on the market.
-Taking care of a boggle is all about burning off their energy and watching their health so that they enjoy a lengthy lifespan.
+However, if you provide your boggle everything it needs, you’ll quickly realize that it is one of the most loving and attached dogs on the market.
+Taking care of a boggle is all about burning off the energy and watching its health so that it enjoys a lengthy lifespan.

-These dogs are short-haired dogs that require very little maintenance.
-Give your dog a bath at least once a week, and trim their nails at least once a month.
+Boggles are short-haired dogs that require very little maintenance.
+Give your dog a bath at least once a week, and trim its nails at least once a month.
 You should also inspect your boggle’s ears regularly; if you’re worried about an infection, contact your vet to get a special cleaning solution.
 Finally, don’t forget to brush your boggle’s teeth to keep them as healthy as possible.

 These dogs are stubborn dogs with strong personalities.
 Although they love their owners and want to be obedient, these puppies often need help paying attention and learning new commands.
 Some breeders work carefully to ensure that their boggles are easy to train; purchase from one of them to make your life easier.
 Then, start working with your new boggle as soon as possible to cement your relationship.
 You’ll get the best results with short training sessions, simple commands, and plenty of treats.

 These dogs are high-energy dogs that need a lot of exercise.
-Start by giving your dog access to large yard or another space to run around in; these dogs are far to big and boisterous for apartments.
+Start by giving your dog access to large yard or another space to run around in; these dogs are far too big and boisterous for apartments.
 Then, supplement your dog’s normal playful behavior with at least one long walk every day.
-You should also buy your dog toys and play with them regularly to maintain a close relationship.
-If regular exercise doesn’t seem to reduce your boggle’s energy levels and help curb their destructive behavior, consider mitigating their portions to reduce their calorie intake.
+You should also buy your dog toys and play with it regularly to maintain a close relationship.
+If regular exercise doesn’t seem to reduce your boggle’s energy levels and help curb its destructive behavior, consider mitigating its food portions to reduce calorie intake.

 The puppies are small, playful, and adventurous.
 Because boggles tend to have static personalities, it’s important to instill good traits and healthy behaviors as quickly as possible.
-Start training sessions as soon as your dog gets home, and remember to regularly reinforce the behaviors and commands that you want them to know.
+Start training sessions as soon as your dog gets home and remember to regularly reinforce the behaviors and commands that you want it to know.